 Once topped up, you can transfer to your loved ones online using a downloadable app, directly from the provider’s website, from a physical store or using SendBot for the case of MoneyGram.
 There are different options for sending through money transfer companies.
 Some of the top ways include:

-If you are sending small amounts of money to India, money orders work perfectly well.
+If you are sending small amounts of money to India, international money orders work perfectly well.
 They are safe, affordable, and you can get them from banks.
 You’ll have to purchase them in Indian rupees, the recipient’s currency.
 Though time-consuming, money orders are traceable and economical.

-When sending money to India, there is some documentation and other information tats needed.
+Before deciding on how to send money to India, there is some documentation and other information tats needed.
 The information varies depending on the provider and the country in question.
 That said, the following information will be required.

 According to studies conducted in Uttar Pradesh, Kerala, and Karnataka, 59.2% of remittances were mainly for family expenses like food, rent and utilities.
 This trend was more pronounced in rural households receiving money from low-skilled diaspora Indians working in the middle east.